-Tip: we don't recommend cooling down the farro under running water.
+Tip: avoid cooling down the farro under running water.
 The water will remove flavor and slightly change the texture.

-While the farro cooks, chop the cherry tomatoes in half, dice the green bell pepper, chop the cucumber, slice the black olives, drain the canned corn, finely chop the red onion and parsley, and prep the pumpkin seeds.
+While the farro cooks, chop the cherry tomatoes in half, dice the green bell pepper, chop the cucumber, slice the black olives, drain the canned corn, finely chop the red onion and parsley, and rinse the chickpeas.

-To a small jar, add all ingredients for the dressing: olive oil, lemon juice, vinegar, maple syrup, dried oregano, dried basil, garlic powder, salt, and black pepper.
+To a small jar, add all ingredients for the dressing: olive oil, lemon juice, vinegar, dried oregano, salt, and black pepper.

 Shake well till combined.
 Whisk the ingredients in a small bowl if you don’t have a jar.

-Add the cooked farro, cherry tomatoes, cucumber, green bell pepper, red onion, corn, olives, pumpkin seeds, parsley, and Italian dressing to a large mixing bowl.
+Add the cooked farro, cherry tomatoes, cucumber, green bell pepper, red onion, corn, olives, chickpeas, parsley, and dressing to a large mixing bowl.